Making movies. Enjoying movies. Remembering movies.

 The Theatre III showed a number of 70mm engagements, especially during the 1980s, and usually to a packed house.
 This theatre showcased the exclusive Orange County engagement of "Days Of Heaven" (1978).
 Some personal memories include seeing “Close Encounters Of The Third Kind” (1977) and being startled by John Williams’ crashing score in the opening credits of the film.
 Good memories were created from the 70mm run of "Ladyhawke" (1985), with its cool yet out of place rock score.
 Seeing James Cameron’s “Aliens” (1986) was like riding a roller coaster ride with 699 other people watching a 70mm print of the film here.
 "Close Encounters" and "Raiders Of The Lost Ark" (1981) were among the theatre's most successful and longest-running engagements.

-At one point, Edwards had plans to turn at least one of theatres into a large, stadium seat luxury cinema.
-But Edwards filed for bankruptcy and the plans haven’t materialized.
+At one point, Edwards had plans to turn at least one of the theatres into a large, stadium seat luxury cinema.
+But Edwards filed for bankruptcy and the plans never materialized.

 Fox South Coast opening day ad (March 12, 1968)